 There’s even coloring books that help you stay calm.
 After all, the first step in self-confidence is spending positive time with yourself.

 Maybe artistic activities aren’t your thing.
-Alternatives could be gardening, hiking, journaling or even just talking a walk.
+Alternatives could be gardening, hiking, journaling, or even just taking a walk.
 Anything that you enjoy that calms you down can be a leisure activity!

 The importance of doing things you enjoy cannot be stressed enough when it comes to building self-confidence.
 These activities elevate your mood and give you a sense of fun, which are all the building blocks to a confident mentality.